rth/vtext/README.md

 ### Usage in Python

-The vtext requires Python 3.5+ and can be installed with,
+vtext requires Python 3.5+ and can be installed with,
 ```
 pip install vtext
 ```